VortexAMM/python-dex-contract/README.md

 ### Deployment:

 To deploy the contracts, first choose the network you want to deploy to:
-At file `project/deploy.py`, lines 4-11, make sure that only the line including the shell for your wanted network is uncommented.
+At file `project/deploy.py`, lines 4-18, make sure that only the line including the `SHELL` and `DEFAULT_BAKER` for your wanted network is uncommented.
-From the `project` folder, run `python3 deploy.py`.
+From the `project/tests` folder, run `python3 ../deploy.py`.

 ## System Architecture